danionescu0/home-automation/README.md

 **IFTTT**

-With this module complex rules can be added in the web-interface to be executed by actuators.
+With this module complex rules can be added in the web-interface to be executed by actuators or / and enable voice alerts.

 For example, if i want to open the courtains at 7:12 AM only if they are closed the following rule will do:
 "_and  ( eq(A[livingCourtains], On), eq(TIME, 07:12))_"